 Tonsillitis can be spotted by just looking at the throat.
 Doctors have a feel for this and easily make out when a child gets tonsillitis.

-2. Feeling swollen tissues
+2. Feeling Swollen Tissues

 Tonsillitis causes inflammation of the lymph nodes in the neck area.
-The doctor may touch and feel the skin in the neck and below jaw to diagnose any signs of swelling and conclusive indicators of tonsillitis.
+The doctor may touch and feel the skin in the neck and below the jaw to diagnose any signs of swelling and conclusive indicators of tonsillitis.

-3. Checking ENT (Ears, Nose, And Throat)
+3. Checking ENT (Ears, Nose, and Throat)

-The ears and nose are affected area when tonsillitis occurs in the throat as the infection is known to spread.
+The ears and nose are affected areas when tonsillitis occurs in the throat as the infection is known to spread.
 The vice versa is true as well since bacterial infections from the ears and nose may branch down to the throat and result in tonsillitis.
 Checking for secondary infections like these through medical examination is what doctors do to assess tonsillitis.

-4. Swabbing of the throat
+4. Swabbing of the Throat

 Collecting fluid samples from the tonsils by means of a cotton swab and sending those to the lab for testing is another way to diagnose tonsillitis.
-Lab testing also confirms whether it is truly tonsillitis or simply a strep throat.
+Lab testing also confirms whether it is truly tonsillitis or simply strep throat.
 Throat swabs pinpoint the exact cause of tonsillitis in babies.

-5. Blood test
+5. Blood Test